CDCgov/MaRS/docs/index.md

 23. With the Library amplification plate still on the magnetic stand, allow the beads to air‐dry for 3-5 minutes. **NOTE**: Make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.
 If cracking is observed, immediately re-suspend beads as described below regardless of drying time.

-24. Remove the plate from the magnetic stand and add 32 μl RSB to each well of the plate.
+24. Remove the plate from the magnetic stand and add 32 uL RSB to each well of the plate.

-25. With a multichannel pipette set at 25 μl, gently pipet a minimum of 10 times to thoroughly mix.
+25. With a multichannel pipette set at 25 uL, gently pipet a minimum of 10 times to thoroughly mix.

 26. Incubate at room temperature for 2-5 minutes.

 27. Place the plate back on the magnetic stand for 3 minutes or until the supernatant has cleared.

-28. Using a multichannel pipette, carefully transfer 25 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
+28. Using a multichannel pipette, carefully transfer 25 uL of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
 Change tips between samples to avoid cross‐contamination.

 **SAFE STOPPING POINT**
 > If you do plan to stop here, seal the plate with Microseal "B" adhesive seal.
 Store the plate at ‐15° to ‐25°C for up to a week.

+ * * *

 <a id="lib_clustering"></a>